bernibra/ecology-species-composition/README.md

 The first models analyse different network dissimilarity metrics within sites and between treatments.
-We will assume a Clementsian view of community ecology, where maturing communities progress towards a optimum community structure.
+We will assume a Clementsian view of community ecology, where maturing communities progress towards an optimum community structure.
 Therefore, we will generate three types of
 communities: 10 mature communities, already at the optimum state; 10 maturing communities, progressing towards the optimum state over time;
 and, 10 unrestored communities, which should resemble maturing